How to Panel a Wall: DIY Wall Panelling in 7 Steps

 Step 4 – Paint the wall

 Sanding may mean some of the paint has faded.
-If you’re painting your panelling a different colour to the wall, this also means you won’t have to be as careful with decorators’ tape once the panelling is fitted.
+If you’re painting your panelling a different colour to the wall, you won’t have to be as careful with decorators’ tape once the panelling is fitted.

-Painting the whole wall now will mean you only need to use a brush to cover the panelling once fitted.
-If you’re going to be covering half the wall with panelling, there’s only a need to paint the exposed half.
+Painting the whole wall now will mean you only need a brush to cover the panelling once fitted.
+If you’re covering half the wall with panelling, there’s only a need to paint the exposed half.

-A paint sprayer could get the job done quicker, especially if you have more painting to do in the home or garden.
+A paint sprayer could speed up the job, especially if you have more painting to do in the home or garden.

 Step 5 – Attach the panels